Early Years Apprentice

 • Support children’s interest and development in mathematical learning including numbers, number patterns, counting, sorting and matching.

-• Support the assessment, planning, implementation and reviewing (the graduated approach) of each baby’s and young child's individual plan for their care and participation.
+• Support the graduated approach for the assessment, planning, implementation and reviewing of each baby’s and young child's individual plan for their care and participation.

 • Work in ways that value and respect the developmental needs and stages of babies and children.

-• Use feedback, mentoring and/or supervision to identify and support areas for development, goals and career opportunities.
+• Use feedback and mentoring or supervision to identify and support areas for development, goals and career opportunities.

 • Work co-operatively with colleagues, other professionals and agencies to meet the needs of babies and young children and enable them to progress.

-• Work alongside parents and/or carers and recognise their role in the baby’s/child’s health, well-being, learning and development.
+• Work alongside parents or carers and recognise their role in the baby or child’s health, well-being, learning and development.

-• Encourage parents and/or carers to take an active role in the baby’s/child’s care, play, learning and development.
+• Encourage parents or carers to take an active role in the baby's or child’s care, play, learning and development.

-• Demonstrate how to share information with parents/carers about the importance of healthy balanced diets, looking after teeth and being physically active.
+• Demonstrate how to share information with parents or carers about the importance of healthy, balanced and nutritious diets for their child, looking after teeth and being physically active.

 • Working towards completing Level 2 Early Years Practitioner Apprenticeship Standard